Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Pablo Zuanic - Susquehanna Financial Group LLLP

 Thank you.
 Just for Tracey.
-So, I look at EBITDA margin expansion in MillerCoors in the third quarter, very impressive given that you had this operating deleverage with shipments being down 7%, but that being masked obviously by this doubling of corporate expenses.
+So, I look at EBITDA margin expansion in MillerCoors in the third quarter, very impressive given that you had this operating deleverage with shipments being down 7%, but that's being masked, obviously, by this doubling of corporate expenses.
 So, two questions there.
 When we think about 2018, are those corporate expenses continue to be a headwind or are they going to be pretty much flat year-on-year in absolute terms?

-And the second question related to all of this, we talk about shifting media from production to customer-facing and those type of things, but how are these corporate expenses, where we call them centers of excellence and other things, how are they going to fill (49:36) the top line anyway?
+And the second question related to all of this, we talk about shifting media from production to customer-facing and those type of things, but how are these corporate expenses, whether we call them centers of excellence or other things, how are they going to help the top line anyway?
 Thanks.

 Mark R. Hunter - Molson Coors Brewing Co.

 Okay.
 So, Pablo, let me pick up on that.
 So, firstly, we haven't doubled underlying corporate expenses.
-There's a chunk and there's about $35 million, which is really one-time cost related to some of the synergy capture.
-So, you've got to make sure that you reverse that.
+There's a chunk in there's, it's about $35 million, which is really one-time cost related to some of the synergy capture.
+So, you've got to make sure that you reverse that out.
 And we were very clear earlier this year that if you look at our corporate G&A line, there's a difference of about $50 million year-on-year based on the guidance.
-About 40% of that is really a shift in costs around our business as we've moved some people who were working our business units to specific level to take on broader global jobs.
+About 40% of that is really a shift in costs around our business as we've moved some people who were working at a business unit-specific level to take on broader global jobs.
 So, that's just really a movement of money around our business.

 Another slice of that relates to our global growth team and a big piece of that investment relates to the Miller trademark globally, so as we pull that brand into our business.
 I mentioned on the script that we're changing the packaging on Miller Lite in 20 countries concurrently.
-That's a massive effort and we're driving that essentially, because it's the fastest way to kind of deploy that kind of change in the marketplace.
+That's a massive effort.
+And we're driving that centrally, because it's the fastest way to kind of deploy that kind of change in the marketplace.

 So, the investment behind the Miller trademark will remain in that corporate cost.
 So, again, that doesn't become an incremental headwind as we go into 2018.
 I think, clearly, we've got start-up costs for things like a World Class Supply Chain 2.0, introduction of global shared services and again, they are now embedded in our cost structure for this year and are not a headwind as we go into next year.